 - Senior management approve and commit resources and funding to the Lean Implimentation Project and appoint the Lean Team Leaders in each department (The Lean Team Leader is not the same role as a Lean Project Manager, but can be the same person) (2 weeks)

 - All management and supervisory levels throughout the operation are trained on basics of Lean concepts by Lean Project Managers (to get your key people’s support from the beginning of the project) (2-3 months)

-- Department Teams Leaders introduce their shopfloor people to Lean concepts (to explain to everyone what is happening to the company, why it is necessary and how it affects people’s future with the organisation) (2-3 months)
+- Department Teams Leaders introduce their shop floor people to Lean concepts (to explain to everyone what is happening to the company, why it is necessary and how it affects people’s future with the organization) (2-3 months)

 - Department Project Managers, Team Leaders and their teams plan the detailed introduction of the Lean concepts and methods they will use in their workplace and review plans for risks to success (2-3 months)

-- Department Project Managers and Teams organise and conduct trials of concepts to become highly familiar with the requirements (4-6 months)
+- Department Project Managers and Teams organize and conduct trials of concepts to become highly familiar with the requirements (4-6 months)

 - Department Project Managers, Team Leaders and Teams progressively alter their workplaces and change-over to the Lean practices (4-6 months)

 - Teams refine Lean practices, improve through doing and become competent in them (12-18 months)

 - Senior Managers and Lean Project Managers review which additional Lean concepts to introduce into departments (e.g. more advanced requirements of Lean like TPM, JIT, Error-Proofing, Advanced TQM, etc) (2 months)